-Net cash inflow from financing activities increased to \$13.7 million in 2014, compared to net cash outflow of \$1.1 million in 2013, primarily as a result of the following:
+Net cash provided by financing activities was \$6.4 million in 2014, compared to net cash used for financing activities of \$9.6 million in 2013, as a result of the following:

-- a net increase in financing cash inflows of \$44.5 million as a result of additional borrowings under our debt facilities and a decrease in repayments of debt facilities.
-For the year ended December 31, 2014 compared to the 2013, we borrowed \$39.6 million more under our revolving credit facilities and term loans and repaid \$4.9 million less in scheduled debt repayments; - an increase of \$111.2 million in cash received from a public offering and concurrent private placement of our shares in December 2014.
+- an increase of \$44.5 of net financing cash inflows as a result of additional borrowings and repayments of our debt facilities.
+In 2014, we borrowed \$39.6 million more under our revolving credit facilities and term loans and repaid \$4.9 million less in scheduled debt repayments; - an increase of \$111.2 million in cash received from a public offering and concurrent private placement of our shares in December 2014.
 We issued 24.2 million shares of Class A common stock at \$4.80 per share for the net proceeds of \$111.2 million in the December 2014 public offering and concurrent private placement.
-We undertook no public offerings or private placements in 2013; and - an increase of \$1.3 million due to an indemnification payment received from Teekay for the repairs performed on the heating coils of one Suezmax tanker we purchased from Teekay in 2010;
+We undertook no public offerings or private placements in 2013; - an increase of \$1.3 million due to an indemnification payment received from Teekay for the repairs performed on the heating coils of one Suezmax tanker we purchased from Teekay in 2010; and